-Global (non-Canadian and non-U.S.) Investment Risk
+Foreign (non-Canadian and non-U.S.) Investment Risk

-The Fund may invest in global securities and may experience more rapid and extreme changes in value than a fund that invests exclusively in securities of Canadian or U.S. companies.
+Foreign (non-Canadian and non-U.S.) securities may experience more rapid and extreme changes in value than securities of Canadian or U.S. companies.
 The securities markets of many foreign countries are relatively small, with a limited number of companies representing a small number of industries.
-Additionally, issuers of global securities are usually not subject to the same degree of regulation as Canadian or U.S. issuers.
+Additionally, issuers of foreign (non-Canadian and non-U.S.) securities are usually not subject to the same degree of regulation as Canadian or U.S. issuers.
 Reporting, accounting, auditing and custody standards of foreign countries differ, in some cases significantly, from Canadian or U.S. standards.
 Global economies and financial markets are becoming increasingly interconnected, and conditions and events in one country, region or financial market may adversely impact issuers in a different country, region or financial market.
 Also, nationalization, expropriation or confiscatory taxation, currency blockage, political changes or diplomatic developments could adversely affect the Fund's investments in a foreign country.
-In the event of nationalization, expropriation or other confiscation, the Fund could lose its entire investment in global securities.
+In the event of nationalization, expropriation or other confiscation, the Fund could lose its entire investment in foreign (non-Canadian and non-U.S.) securities.
 Adverse conditions in a certain region can adversely affect securities of other countries whose economies appear to be unrelated.
-To the extent that the Fund invests a significant portion of its assets in a specific geographic region, the Fund will generally have more exposure to regional economic risks associated with global investments.
-Global securities may also be less liquid and more difficult to value than securities of Canadian or U.S. issuers.
+To the extent that the Fund invests a significant portion of its assets in a specific geographic region, the Fund will generally have more exposure to regional economic risks associated with foreign (non-Canadian and non-U.S.) investments.
+Foreign (non-Canadian and non-U.S.) securities may also be less liquid and more difficult to value than securities of Canadian or U.S. issuers.